shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Cry?
 No, that was, uh, shape water.”
 Astalir shook.

 “Ok, well I know just what to do.”
-Gra shut the door in Reesu’s face, and barricaded it.
+Gra shut the door in Reesu’s face and barricaded it.

 He picked up his animals and plopped onto the bed.
 Astalir laid across the headboard pillows and rested his head on Gra’s chest.
 Gale made himself comfy in the nook between Gra’s knees.
 Gra laid a hand on both of them, softly stroking their fur.
 It wasn’t long before they were both sound asleep.

 “Goodnight, my pets.”

 Outside, in the hallway, Reesu has a fist raised, ready to knock on the door.
-She hangs her head, and lowers her fist.
+She hangs her head and lowers her fist.
 “Ok, I hear you.”
 She rubs a tear out of her eye.
 “Shank!”

 “Reesu call?”